SalmonMode/salmonmode.github.io/_posts/2020-08-26-what-would-qa-do-all-day.md

 This sort of system is _primed_ to make QA a bottleneck, and it's very easy for the development to slow down and for quality to be compromised because of it.
 You _could_ put more QA folks on each team, but that doesn't entirely eliminate the problem.

-If programmers are writing those sorts of checks up front, then the bottleneck is eliminated completely, and QA's time is freed up so they can add much more value to the team.
+If programmers are writing those sorts of checks up front, then the bottleneck is eliminated completely, and QA's time is freed up so they can add much more value to the team (or more specifically, so they can get ahead of potential threats to the product's value).

 ### Check suite execution time